Ask 3 Questions

 - Other high risk patients including those previously found to have MRSA.

-Swabs are taken from several areas of the body including the nose, any wounds and urine if a catheter is in place.
+Swabs are taken from several areas of the body including the nose, any wounds, and urine if a catheter is in place.

-If you are coming into hospital for an operation the screening will be done prior to your operation or procedure.
+This will not hurt and takes only a few minutes.
+If you are coming into hospital for an operation this will be done before your operation or procedure.

 - If MRSA is not found you will not be contacted.